DataBiosphere/toil/docs/running/cliOptions.rst

   --disableCaching      Disables caching in the file store.
 This flag must be
                         set to use a batch system that does not support cleanup, such as Parasol.
+  --caching BOOL        Set caching options.
+This must be set to "false"
+                        to use a batch system that does not support cleanup, such as Parasol.
+Set to "true" if caching is desired.

 **Autoscaling Options**
 Allows the specification of the minimum and maximum number of nodes in an